QERA: an Analytical Framework for Quantization Error Reconstruction: Appendix

 \subsubsection{QPEFT Hyperparameters}

 We perform fine-tuning experiments on four NVIDIA A100 80GB GPUs with AMD EPYC 64-Core Processor with 1024GB RAM.
 The total fine-tuning time is around 2100 GPU hours.

-\paragraph{\roberta{}-base on GLUE} We sweep learning rates for each baseline/method, and collect the best accuracy.
+\paragraph{\roberta{}-base on GLUE} We sweep learning rates for each ({ \texttt{method}, \texttt{task}}), and collect the best accuracy.
+Thus each ({ \texttt{method}, \texttt{task}}) pair has its own tailored learning rate, ensuring the best performance of baselines and \loqer{} under the same trainable parameter budget.
 The reported accuracy is the average value across random seeds 42, 1, and 2.
 The total batch size is 64 for all GLUE experiments and we train the models for 5 epochs.
 For 4-bit experiments, we use 4-bit floating point from the \qlora{} implementation in \texttt{ PEFT}.
 For 3-bit experiments, we use emulated MXINT~\citep{darvish2023mxformat} with block size = 32 and for 2-bit experiments we use MXINT with block size = 16. \Cref{tab:hyperparams-roberta-glue} lists the learning rates for each experiment.

 \paragraph{\llama{}-2-7B/-3.1-8B on SlimPajama and GSM8K} We adopt the learning rates in~\citet{meng2024pissa}.
 The reported perplexity/accuracy is the average value across random seeds 42, 1, and 2.
 For SlimPajama, we fine-tune the model on a subset for 1000 steps with rank = 8, total batch size = 64, sequence length = 1024, learning rate = 3e-5.
 For GSM8K, we fine-tune the model for 10 epochs with rank = 64, total batch size = 128, sequence length = 384, and learning rate = 3e-5.